Dincrid/Documentations/Function Runner - Tools Contructor - Docs/Documentation.md

 **Performance Analyzer:**
 Measure the execution time of any selected method to identify slow operations and optimize custom tools.
-Activate it from the context menu and view average runtime in the console or panel.
+Activate it from the context menu of methods and view average time that taken to execute method.

 ---

 ## 🤝 12.
 Team Usage and Sharing

-All methods can be added from a shared class.
+Create a class with a lot of usefull public methods.
+Share it with your team.
-Commit the Scriptable Object file in Assets/Dincrid Games/res   in version control to make tools available to the whole team.
+Now team will be able to add whole class as methods or tool in Function Runner

 ---